Huawei reportedly target of U.S. criminal probe for trade secrets theft

 Huawei has been under increasing pressure in the U.S., Europe and elsewhere amid growing concerns that Beijing could use the company’s equipment for spying, something Huawei executives have denied.
 U.S. President Donald Trump’s administration has been pushing European allies to block Huawei from telecom networks amid a wider dispute over trade with China.
 Last week, a company employee was arrested in Poland.

-The company is also mired in a U.S. case alleging that its chief financial officer, Meng Wanzhou, conspired to defraud banks into unwittingly clearing transactions linked to Iran in violation of U.S. sanctions.
-Meng was arrested in Canada on Dec.
-1 and released on bail four weeks ago awaiting extradition hearings to the U.S. She is living under restrictions in her million-dollar Vancouver home.
+The company is also mired in a U.S. criminal case alleging that its chief financial officer, Meng Wanzhou, conspired to defraud banks into unwittingly clearing transactions linked to Iran in violation of U.S. sanctions.

+Meng, the daughter of the company’s founder, was arrested in Canada on Dec.
+1 and released on bail four weeks ago.
+She is awaiting extradition hearings to the U.S. while living under restrictions in her million-dollar Vancouver home.

+The U.S. investigation includes allegations that Huawei stole information from T-Mobile, a U.S. partner, when one of its engineers visited its Bellevue lab to see a diagnostic robot called “Tappy,” which simulated a consumer’s use of a phone, according to one person familiar with the matter.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.